King Charles Urged to Step Away From Duties

 “The trouble is, he’s been so conditioned to work that I don’t think he functions unless he’s working,” royal author Ingrid Seward told Newsweek.
 “When he’s not working, he’s probably a bit all over the place, I know I’m like that.
 He’s always working and it’s just not his nature to take an afternoon nap, which I’m sure Camilla is trying to make him do.”

 The king’s dedication to his work is well-recognized, with Queen Camilla said to be the only one who has managed to convince him to lighten his workload.
-Despite health concerns, Charles has continued with a full schedule of public duties since his diagnosis, adjusting his workload only when necessary for medical reasons.
+Despite health concerns, Charles has continued with a full schedule of public duties since his diagnosis, including a trip to Italy, adjusting his workload only when necessary for medical reasons.

 Seward, author of “My Mother and I,” suggested that Charles might continue with the more stimulating parts of his job while delegating routine tasks to other senior royals.